-We can all expect to become weaker as we age, but you can markedly delay this inevitable loss of muscle strength by having a regular exercise program and following the same anti-inflammatory lifestyle rules that are recommended to help prevent heart attacks (Ageing Res Rev, 2021 Jul;68:101344; Front Genet, July 2, 2021), arthritis and many other diseases.
-This anti-inflammatory lifestyle has also been associated with greater protection from developing severe disease in the current epidemic of COVID-19 (Brit J Sports Med, Sept 16, 2021;55(19):1099-1105).
+Women and men who exercise regularly have larger and stronger hearts, and greater endurance and strength, than those who do not exercise regularly (J of Physiology, 2022 Apr;600(8):1969-1989).
+Their muscles are stronger and more coordinated (J of Physiology (IF5.182), April 29, 2020).
+We can all expect to become weaker as we age, but you can markedly delay this inevitable loss of muscle strength by having a regular exercise program and following the same anti-inflammatory lifestyle rules that are recommended to help prevent heart attacks (Ageing Res Rev, 2021 Jul;68:101344; Front Genet, July 2, 2021), cancers (JAMA Internal Medicine, 2016; 176(6):816-825), and many other diseases.

 Older people who suffer from severe loss of muscles (called sarcopenia) are far more likely to have high levels of the markers of inflammation, measured with blood tests such as CRP, SED rate and adiponectin (Aging Clin and Experiment Res, August 2017;29(4):745-752).
 Sarcopenia is found in other conditions associated with chronic inflammation, including: